-Ready to shut the door on 2020 and move on to 2021?
-If you are thinking about selling your home sometime in 2021, Now is the time to start preparing your home for a quick and profitable sale in the Spring.
+If you are thinking about selling your home sometime this year, now is the time to start preparing your home for a quick and profitable sale.
 Here are 7 things you can start on now to make selling and moving less stressful.

 1. Declutter: Decluttering has multiple benefits, the primary three are: You start weighing if you really “need” or will have room for items in your new home, it will be less stuff to move when you sell, and the potential home buyers will be able to envision their stuff (not yours) more easily in the home.